Grace-luning-fu/ResumeDatabaseApp/README.md

 4. Display a list of all resumes in the database (also display calculated employed days)

+*Future work:
-*Needs to work on @Past validate "LocalDate" date type(since Hibernate does not support LocalDate type)
+@Past validate "LocalDate" date type(since Hibernate does not support LocalDate type).
+But basic format validation for LocalDate startDate and endDate has been done.
+Next, pretty up the HTML

 reference:
 Display dates in the validated format in HTML using thymeleaf: